-Most times, organizations will endup paying to suppliers that don’t exist.
-The accounts payable team received an invoice for goods never purchased.
-While another executive bought IT equipment with company funds and sold privately for profits.
+Most of the times, organizations will end-up paying to suppliers that don’t exist.
+The accounts payable team receives an invoice for goods never purchased.
+While another executive purchases IT equipment with company funds and gains profit out of it.
 Yes, there are real stories happening for various reasons.
-However, in the business world, it is very difficult to avoid – fraud, the dirty secret of the business.
+However, in the business world, it is very difficult to avoid – fraud in the business.

 Fraud ends up costing companies around 5% of annual revenues each year.
-It is believed that internal controls were responsible for 50% of fraud instances.
-That’s not good news for mid-size businesses that have few controls and huge cashflow concerns.
-However, if fraud is slipping through the cracks, it is important to control it.
+It is believed that internal controls can avoid 50% of fraud instances.
+That doesn’t work for mid-size businesses that have few controls and huge cashflow concerns in place.
+However, if fraud is slipping through the cracks, it is crucial to control it.
 Employees, customers, vendors and other sources play the key role in identifying fraud.

 Why Most Fraud Control Methods Fail?

-With so many ways to commit fraud either intentionally or accidentally, it is difficult for businesses to combat fraud.
-Audits are a very common method to spot fraud, but they can’t always identify the fraud.
-You can audit every transaction from purchases to invoices, but this method doesn’t guarantee accuracy.
+With so many ways to commit fraud either intentionally or incidentally, it is difficult for businesses to combat fraud.
+Audits can spot fraud, but it is not always the best method to prevent fraud.
+You can audit every transaction from purchase to invoice, but this method doesn’t guarantee accuracy.

 You can save time by auditing transactions randomly to find any fraudulent transactions.
 However, audits are very manual, whether you do it or outsource the task.
 So, what’s the best strategy to fight fraud?
-Technology can be a solution to this.
-Automation can easily identify fraud that happens within the process and that result in huge revenue loss.
-Machine learning can take a look at the user’s spending across the entire organization to identify suspicious activities.
+Technology can help you.
+Automation can easily identify fraud happening within the process, thus preventing huge revenue loss.
+Machine learning analyzes the user’s spending activities across the entire organization to identify suspicious activities.
 The capability of looking up for fraud in a comprehensive way is important as employees may find numerous ways of committing fraud.

 Around 77% of fraud comes from accounting, operations, sales, customer service, and administrative support and financial operations.
 It is critical to get all the spend information from multiple departments from a single platform.
 Certainly, this is one of the best ways to control procurement fraud across organizations.